 With over 10 years of experience, I've learned a lot.
 I've also learned how to take that experience, and apply it to your project.

-I'm a 32 year old graphic designer, web designer and web developer.
-I grew up in the Tampa Bay area of Florida, but am currently living in New England.
+I'm a 33 year old graphic designer, web designer and web developer, living and working on the East Coast of the United States.
 I have over 10 years of experience in the industry, having worn many hats.
 I'm currently working independently, creating high quality experiences in web, video and print.
 I enjoy challenges that force me to find innovative solutions, and opportunities to flex my creative muscles.
 My personal mantra is "where there's a void, there is space to create".

 When I'm not working, I enjoy playing guitar, wood-crafting, and creating various things.
 I enjoy a good steak, beer or scotch, and enjoy a wide range of music, film, and literature.
 I also have a fairly in-depth knowledge of art history and philosophy, as well as a novice interest in physics.

 Vitality Systems, Inc.